Written and published in 2010 for The National Consortium of University Entrepreneurs (NACUE).

 The Value and ROI of Social Media and its ‘Elementals’

-There’s constant discussion and debate about the measurement and return on investment (ROI) of Social Media.
+There is constant discussion and debate about the measurement and return on investment (ROI) of Social Media.
 Traditional industrialists, broadcasters and marketer minds are analytical, linear and strategic.
 They define measurement through a set of processes and numbers, numbers of followers, numbers of visitors and viewers, the number of potential customers, the number of sales – these minds simply don’t get the Web’s potential to create value (long-term and beyond profit) and develop long-standing relationships with and respect for people, education, entrepreneurship, society, and dare I say it ‘brand’.

 For me, and hopefully you, the Value and ROI of Social Media can be found through focusing on ‘retention’, not recruitment.
-It’s not about the great numbers in Facebook groups.
+It’s not about the great numbers in Facebook groups or followers.
 It’s in forming true communities of people and participants who engage to become more than the sum of their parts – through contacts, conversations and ideas, VITAL to inspiring, connecting, and engaging advocates – Social Return On Investment (SROI).